madreher/LammpsInputBuilder/README.md

 In this example, we are going to create a simple workflow composed of 3 stages: minimization, follow up by a thermalization phase, and finally an equilibration phase.

-The first step is to declare a model and assigned a forcefield to it.
+The first step is to declare a model and assign a forcefield to it.
 In this example, we are going to use the benzene molecule with a reaxff potential file.
 This is done with the following code:

 ```
     modelData = Path(__file__).parent.parent / 'data' / 'models' / 'benzene.xyz'